Ghostscypher/php-mpesa/specifications.md

 ```

-So far this is the basic outline i've managed to come up with.
 The following highlights the requests we are going to make to the mpesa endpoints.
 To see the endpoints check here [Mpesa endpoints](./mpesa_endpoints.md)

 We now need to decide how we will group the related endpoints, which data they have in common, and how we can abstract things